 This program uses Dr. Suess' book The Lorax to help students better understand the idea of the wise use of our natural resources.
 Throughout the story we will discuss the decisions that were made and what could have been done differently.
 Children will make their own truffula tree using a pencil and replica feathers.

 Munching Mouths

 Learn about how insects have special adaptations for eating various foods.
 Students will move around the room trying out various insect mouthparts to see which mouth munches which food.
-There may be a visit from the some live insects.

 Salamander Room